ant512/EarthShakerDS/README.txt

 Controls
 --------

 The d-pad moves around the level.
+Hold the A button when pressing a direction to push the adjacent block in that direction without moving the player sprite.

 If you make a mistake and get stuck, you can press L and R simultaneously to commit suicide and restart the level.